 Starring: Steve Zahn, Paul Walker, Leelee Sobieski, and Jessica Bowman

 This documentary is a must-see since it features real truckers conducting genuine truck driving.
 Take a look at what happens on America's highways as the men and women who work in transport deliver goods to the communities.
 Four separate two-week road trips were used to film the movie.
 The documentary's director began interviewing truckers.
 If the driver agreed, the director, the cameraman, and the assistant traveled along with him for a day and interviewed him.
 Most truck drivers may find something in their experiences hauling loads that they can relate to.
 ‘Big Rig’ values truck drivers' hard work, dedication, and sacrifices, which are frequently unappreciated.

 10. Cars (2006)

-Perhaps this is not your typical trucking movie, but you do get to see some wheels moving around.
+Perhaps this is not one of your typical trucking movies, but you do get to see some wheels moving around.
 In this one, we see (hear) Owen Wilson and Larry the Cable Guy feature in a family-friendly film that is ideal for watching at home with the kids.
 Why not treat yourself to a double feature of this film and its sequel?